faceyspacey/rudy/docs/respond-modules.md

 ### 2) The Discovery

-Essentially we need to track each `import()` from the top to the bottom.
+Essentially we need to track each `import()` from top to bottom.
 Each dynamically imported module becomes a significant "boundary" we use to assign namespacing.
 This information is provided to us by webpack stats.

 For example, the `modules/checkout` module will have many components imported into the primary component--they will also be assigned the `CHECKOUT` module.